By Corey Kossack, CEO and Founder of Aspireship.com

 Here’s how it works.
-A candidate signs up to take a free, foundational skills course that teaches them about the industry and type of role they are seeking to pivot into (in the case of Aspireship, we call this SaaS Sales Foundations, designed to prepare candidates for a variety of SaaS sales roles).
+A candidate signs up to take a foundational skills course that teaches them about the industry and type of role they are seeking to pivot into (in the case of Aspireship, this is either SaaS Sales Foundations or Customer Success Foundations, designed to prepare candidates for a variety of SaaS roles).

 Those with the will to do the work are then presented with an assessment that measures their fit and capability to step into the desired role, leveraging what they learned throughout the foundational skills course.
 If they are able to demonstrate their coachability and aptitude for the role, they enter the Aspireship Talent Network and we help them land a job with the partner company and role that is right for them.